Evan Beloff: 2010s

-On January 25, 2014, Beloff visited Washington, DC, to document Dierry Jean's IBF Junior welterweight title fight vs. Lamont Peterson.
+On January 25, 2014, Beloff visited Washington, D.C., to document Dierry Jean's IBF Junior welterweight title fight against Lamont Peterson.
 The events surrounding the fight would become the central narrative to Beloff's boxing sequel on Jean.
 Underdog Rises premiered in 2015 on Omni Television in Canada.

-In October 2016, Beloff partnered again with producer Frederic Bohbot and his company Bunbury Films to write and direct Kosher Love a feature documentary exploring orthodox and Hassidic relationships in a wired, modern world.
+In October 2016, he partnered again with producer Frederic Bohbot and his company Bunbury Films to write and direct Kosher Love a feature documentary exploring orthodox and Hassidic relationships in a wired, modern world.
 Kosher Love premiered on CBC's new documentary strand FIRSTHAND on February 16, 2017.
 Kosher Love was a finalist for Best Canadian Documentary at the 2018 Canadian Screen Awards, March 11, 2018, in Toronto.

-On September 1, 2018, Beloff's film Daughters of the Voice an intimate POV documentary capturing the work of five extraordinary Montreal-based women who have devoted their lives to preserving the sacred music of various religions through teaching and song premiered on the CBC film series Absolutely Canadian.
+On September 1, 2018, Beloff's film Daughters of the Voice premiered on the CBC film series Absolutely Canadian.

-On March 5, 2019, his feature documentary A People’s Soundtrack which explores the rich history of Jewish Cantorial music in Montreal premiered on PBS.
-The film mixes rare photos, intimate interviews, candid family moments and performance footage from some of the city's greatest Jewish tenors, "celebrating the unique ways the active voices of today are fighting to keep the ritual observances and emotional expressions of their communities alive."
-A People’s Soundtrack had its US theatrical, premiere in February 2020 at the Miami Jewish Film Festival.
+On March 5, 2019, his feature documentary A People's Soundtrack, which explores the rich history of Jewish Cantorial music in Montreal, premiered on PBS.
+A People's Soundtrack had its US theatrical, premiere in February 2020 at the Miami Jewish Film Festival.